Skip to main content

 The install created the admin account with a generated email of the form <admin-username>@<your-mail-domain> (e.g. apologise4567@example.com).
 That address is where Hermes sends admin notifications and password-reset mail, so unless it maps to a real, monitored mailbox, change it to one that does.

-Antispam Maintenance (Pyzor / Razor / Bayes) — all topologies
+Antispam Settings (Pyzor / Razor / Bayes) (all topologies)

 Hermes' Postfix postscreen DNSBL list includes b.barracudacentral.org, and Barracuda Central only answers queries from registered IPs.
 Register your gateway's sending IP (free) at the Barracuda Reputation Block List site so those lookups return results instead of being silently ignored.